chloeatwood/RenderingEngine/CompletedRequirements.md

     [X] Ray/sphere intersections -> Book 1

-    [X] Ray/triangle intersections -> Not in Ray Tracing Series?
+    [X] Ray/triangle intersections -> Not in Ray Tracing Series

     [X] The ability to load textures (file format(s) of your choice; may use third-party libraries) -> Book 2